Significant Accounting Policies

 Plant and equipment and the Civic Centre complex are measured at historical cost and not revalued.

-Library collections are valued at depreciated replacement cost on a three-year cycle by the Council’s library staff in accordance with guidelines outlined in Valuation Guideance for Cultural and Heritage Assets published by the Treasury Accounting Team, November 2002.
+Library collections are valued at depreciated replacement cost on a three-year cycle by the Council’s library staff in accordance with guidelines outlined in Valuation Guidance for Cultural and Heritage Assets, published by the Treasury Accounting Team, November 2002.

 Art and cultural assets (artworks, sculptures and statues) are valued at historical cost.
+Zoo animals are stated at estimated replacement cost.
 All other restricted assets (buildings, parks and reserves and the Town Belt) were valued at fair value as at 30 June 2005 by independent registered valuers.
-Council has elected to use the fair value of other restricted assets at 30 June 2005 as the deemed cost of the assets.
+The Council has elected to use the fair value of other restricted assets at 30 June 2005 as the deemed cost of the assets.
 These assets are no longer revalued.
 Subsequent additions have been recorded at cost.

 Infrastructure assets (roading network, water, waste and drainage reticulation assets) are valued at optimised depreciated replacement cost on a three-year cycle by independent registered valuers.
 Infrastructure valuations are based on current quotes from actual suppliers.
 As such, they include ancillary costs such as breaking through seal, traffic control and rehabilitation.
 Between valuations, expenditure on asset improvements is capitalised at cost.